zarah-ai/.github/README.md

 * Then you can install the node dependencies: `npm install`.
 * And start the react frontend: `npm start` or deploy a contract.

-## How to deploy contract
+## How to deploy a contract

-* First you will need to creat a .env file (see .env_example).
+* First you will need to create a .env file (see .env_example).
-* Then you can generate images using: `./run generate`.
+* Then you can generate NFTs: `./run worker`.
-* Then you need to upload the iamges and metadata to ipfs: `./run upload`.
+* Then you will need to upload the NFT metadata to IPFS: `./run upload`.
 * Finally you can deploy the contract to the blockchain: `./run deploy`. **This command will cost Ether!**
 * And then mint some NFTs: `./run mint`. **This command will cost Ether!**